Combo Niños

 Combo Niños is a French animated television series created by SIP Animation in collaboration with Jetix Europe and TF1, aimed towards the 6–10 years old audience.
 The series is about the adventures of 4 juvenile capoeira practitioners with the mission to protect the city of Nova Nizza from attack by mystical creatures from another dimension called "Divinos".

 The Combo Niños have the ability to transform into mystical beings in anthropomorphic animal form by touching one of the totems that appear on the creatures.
 This form gives them unique skills that serve them in the battle against the Divinos and to perform special attacks called Big Blastico, used to return a Divino back to its own dimension.

 Setting

-The series takes place in an environment similar to Latin American countries, but especially Peru, Brazil, Colombia, and Mexico.
-This is evidenced by clothing, food, and names, as well as the use of the Capoeira style of fighting.
-Also, some characters play a sport called Novanoc that parodies the ancient game of the Mayans, the pok-ta-pok.
+The series takes place in an environment similar to Latin American countries, but especially Peru, Brazil, Colombia, Venezuela and Mexico.
+This is evidenced by clothing, architecture, food, and names, as well as the use of the Capoeira style of fighting.
+In addition, some characters play a sport called Novanoc that parodies the ancient game of the Mayans, the pok-ta-pok.